What can the snapshot be about?

 How should they be structured?

 - Your snapshot should be no longer than 60 seconds long.
-You can contribute more than one if you like.

 - Include a brief explanation of the process so others can replicate.